How to Sell Your House Online

 - A sale is only legal once an exchange has taken place.
 Up until the exchange, a property buying company can withdraw from the sale at any time (but so can you as well).

 Another useful method to selling your property online is to go through an auction house.
-Whilst these are seen as a last resort to selling your property, they can be useful particularly if your property is not selling on the open market or if a property buying company is not interested in buying your home.
+Whilst these are seen as a last resort, selling your house at auction can be useful, particularly if your property is not selling on the open market or if a property buying company is not interested in buying your home.

 An auction is simply a process of buying and selling properties and offering investors the chance to bid on particular property lot, taking bids and then selling the property to the highest bidder.
 Once the auction hammer is struck, this effectively orchestrates an exchange of your property and the successful purchaser has 28 days to complete from that date.